-The House of Commons hosted our annual Supporter Awards on Monday 27th October.
-Held in our 40th anniversary year and presented by comedian and author Dominic Holland, the award ceremony was the second occasion of its kind, with inspirational volunteers, fundraisers and supporters attending to celebrate the achievements and triumphs of the previous year.
+The House of Commons hosted Anthony Nolan’s annual Supporter Awards on Tuesday 17th November.
+The ceremony was the third occasion of its kind, with inspirational volunteers, fundraisers and supporters attending to celebrate the achievements of the previous year.

 Volunteer of the Year

 The Simon Dyson Award for Volunteer of the Year was won by Ryan Tunstall, a transplant recipient and marathon runner.
 This year he has made a huge impact on Anthony Nolan, as the president of the University of Manchester Marrow Society, a student volunteering group which recruits potential donors to the register.

 Ryan said: “I am absolutely delighted to receive this award, though it has come as a great surprise.
 As someone whose life was saved by a transplant, it is heart warming to see so many people supporting this great charity.
 Thanks to the hard work of all Anthony Nolan’s supporters, more patients will get a second chance at life like me.
 The work we’ve done at Manchester Marrow has been a massive team effort and would not have been possible without the hard work and dedication of the committee and volunteers.”